Credit and Grading Policies

 Credits Allowed per Semester

-Students may enroll for up to 18 credits per semester, and may enroll for a larger number with permission of the dean.
+Students may enroll for up to 18 attempted credits per semester; they may enroll for a larger number with permission of the dean or dean's designee.
+Students accepted into the professional level Doctor of Pharmacy program may enroll in up to 21 attempted credits.
 To be eligible for participation in student activities, a student must be enrolled for at least 8 credits.

 The number of credits awarded for a graduate thesis and other courses varies from department to department, and students may spread the registration for those credits over several semesters.